aldottexe/portfolio26/README.md

 The animated background that spans the website.
 The component persists through navigation to minimize load times, and changes state based on routing.

 [Background.svelte](https://github.com/aldottexe/portfolio26/blob/main/src/lib/Background.svelte)
-### Squiggle Border
+### Dynamic Animations
 The border around the project section.
 It might seem subtle, but notice how it can scale in both height and width without deforming.
 And of course, it's paramentric.
-You can change adjust the amplitude, wavelength, and period and the calculations will be handled automatically.
-Once the resize handler has completed, the boarder is just an animated SVG, so the performance impact is negligable.
+You can adjust the amplitude, wavelength, and period and the calculations will be handled automatically.
+Once the resize handler has completed, the border is just an animated SVG, so the performance impact is negligable.

 [Squiggle.svelte](https://github.com/aldottexe/portfolio26/blob/main/src/lib/squiggle.svelte)
 ### Post Processing